Table of contents

 - What are Digital Marketing Metrics and KPIs?

 - What’s the difference between metrics and KPIs?

-- Why are these formulas so important?
+- Why are Metrics and Key Performance Indicators in Digital Marketing so important?

-- Marketing and sales performance metrics
+- List of performance marketing metrics and sales performance metrics and KPIs examples

 - Over the waterfall of metrics in digital marketing